 Here are tips to best highlight what you’ve accomplished when you’re writing and revising your resume.

-Roseanne Donohue, an executive recruiter, resume writer and career coach who worked previously at J.P.
-Morgan, Morgan Stanley and Citigroup, recommends the S.T.A.R. method of describing your experience: Scope, Task, Action and Result.
+Roseanne Donohue, an executive recruiter, a career coach who worked at J.P.
+Morgan, Morgan Stanley and Citigroup, recommends describing your experience with an eye toward its scope, tasks, action and results.

 2. The perfect ratio of ‘how’ and ‘what’

-Donna Svei, executive resume writer, interview coach and retained search consultant, reviewed the resumes of her clients who got hired most quickly and found a 70/30 distribution between “what” and “how” verbs.
-While you should include more of the former, the latter are key complementary elements in their own right.
+Donna Svei, resume writer and retained search consultant, reviewed the resumes of her clients who got hired most quickly and found a 70/30 distribution between “what” and “how” verbs.
+While you should include more of the former, the latter are key complementary elements.

 What verbs are typically about change or results – for example, “Accelerated loan portfolio growth by 24%,” “Initiated,” “Launched” and “Produced.”